Stop, look and listen

 I’m not saying that every conversation has to be you sitting there just listening.
 That’s not conversation.
 And without your side, the chat doesn’t snake and flow, trust isn’t built and the bridge isn’t crossed.
 It’s important for you to be listened to too.

-Use it as a writer and use it as a human.
-Deepen your understanding of what others feel, think and believe.
-Find someone you don’t know and listen.
 You might just find that the person unloading to you is not the only one better for it.